It’s important to be aware of the signs of autonomic dysreflexia because they affect major body functions like blood pressure and heart rate.

 Common signs of autonomic dysreflexia include:

-- Sudden rise in systolic blood pressure
+- Sudden rise in systolic blood pressure (typically 20-40 mm Hg above baseline in adults)

-- Flushed or blotchy skin above the level of injury
+- Flushed or blotchy skin

 - Slow heart rate